Data-driven core collapse supernova multilateration with first neutrino events: Results

 Fig.~\ref{fig:sigmarms} compares the observed RMS with the estimated uncertainty calculated using Eq.~\ref{eq:varz}.
-The relationship between the observed and expected values is mostly linear, though saturating for large yields at 2.6~ms for the mean of the expected uncertainties, and about 3.1~ms for the corresponding observed RMS.
+The relationship between the observed and expected values is mostly linear, though saturating in the $27.0M_\odot$ model at 2.6~ms for the mean of the expected uncertainties, and about 3.1~ms for the corresponding observed RMS; these values reflect the inherent statistical uncertainty when comparing two detectors with the same average yields of 7800 events.
 The fact that the calculated uncertainty differs from the observed variability is not surprising given the approximations used.
 In simplified numerical cases, replacing $\mu(t_j)$ with $j$ by itself can be shown to account for differences of a similar size.
-In order to draw reasonable confidence intervals from the data of a single supernova, in the following we will use the estimated uncertainty and multiply it by a ``fudge factor'' of 1.2 (the ratio between the expected and observed RMS values), even though this straightforward inflation generally overestimates the measurement uncertainty at lower yields (see Sec.~\ref{sec:pointing}).
+In order to draw reasonable confidence intervals from the data of a single supernova, in the following we will use the estimated uncertainty and inflate it by a factor of 1.2 (the ratio between the expected and observed RMS values), even though this straightforward inflation generally overestimates the measurement uncertainty at lower yields (see Sec.~\ref{sec:pointing}).
+The corresponding values in the $11.2M_\odot$ model, with a top average yield of 4000 events, are 3.4~ms observed and 2.9~ms expected, also giving a ratio of 1.2.

-We then run Monte Carlo trials with the supernova at different distances, from 6 to 20~kpc, scaling the nominal event yields accordingly.
 The mean residual biases and mean observed RMS are shown as a function of supernova distance in Fig.~\ref{fig:resbias20}.
-The biases and observed RMS grow with distance, as expected.
-This pattern changes, however, at 20~kpc.
-The reason is illustrated in Fig.~\ref{fig:pairlags20}: for pairings between a large and a small detector, the peak of the $Z-\tau$ distribution has shifted toward positive values, while a sizable negative tail has grown, in some cases pulling the mean back to small values.
-The shift is likely related to the asymmetry in the approximation noted after Eq.~\ref{eq:nexpt1}: for a pair of detectors with similar yields, such as Super-Kamiokande and JUNO, the asymmetries largely cancel out in the difference in $Z$.
-Lower yields, on the other hand, exacerbate the asymmetry, and their effects do not cancel when detectors of very different yields are paired.
-Indeed, the peaks of those pairings all appear on the positive side, indicating an over correction of the bias.
+As with the uncorrected means in Fig.~\ref{fig:prebiasdistance}, the biases and observed RMS grow with distance.
+The pattern changes, however, for smaller detectors and distances above about 12~kpc.
+The reason is illustrated in Fig.~\ref{fig:pairlags20}: for pairings between a large and a small detector, the peak of the $Z_{AB}-\tau_{AB}$ distribution has shifted toward positive values, while a sizable negative tail has grown, in some cases pulling the mean back to small values.
+The shift is likely related to the asymmetry in the approximation noted after Eq.~\ref{eq:nexpt1}: while for a pair of detectors with similar yields, such as Super-Kamiokande and JUNO, the asymmetries largely cancel out in the difference in $Z_{AB}$, lower yields exacerbate the asymmetry, and their effects do not cancel when detectors of very different yields are paired.
+Indeed, the peaks of those pairings all appear on the positive side, indicating an over-correction of the bias.